CloudLabs-MOC/mslearn-ai-fundamentals/Instructions/Labs/04-face.md

 1. Upload **store-camera-2.jpg** and review the face detection details that are returned.
 Notice how Azure AI Face can detect faces that are partially obscured.

-In this exercise you have explored how Azure AI services can detect faces in images.
-If you have time, feel free to try the sample images or some of your own images.

 ## Validation